PDBe-KB/pisa/README.md

 ## Description

-PISA (Protein Interfaces, surfaces and assemblies) v2 is the latest version of the interactive tool PISA used in CCP4.
+PISA (Protein Interfaces, Surfaces and Assemblies) v2 is the latest version of the interactive tool PISA used in CCP4.
 The program was developed for the investigation of macromolecular interfaces (such as proteins, DNA/RNA and ligands) and for the identification of probable quaternary structures or assemblies.

 ## Highlights